TWA Flight Center: Retrospective

 The architect Robert A. M. Stern called the headhouse a symbolic "Grand Central of the jet age".

-Adulation for the original design continued after its completion.
-In the 1990s, Progressive Architecture magazine said the terminal "represented a high point not only in the design of air terminals, but in the exercise of corporate responsibility", while The Globe and Mail called it among "the most potent images of '50s design".
-New York Times critic Herbert Muschamp called the TWA Flight Center "the most dynamically modeled space of its era", and the architect Robert A. M. Stern likened the terminal building to a "Grand Central of the jet age".
+Adulation for the original design continued after completion.
+In the 1990s, Progressive Architecture magazine said the TWA Flight Center "represented a high point not only in the design of air terminals, but in the exercise of corporate responsibility", while The Globe and Mail called it one of "the most potent images of '50s design".
+New York Times critic Herbert Muschamp called the TWA Flight Center "the most dynamically modeled space of its era", and the architect Robert A. M. Stern likened the headhouse to a "Grand Central of the jet age".
 Conversely, Paul Goldberger said in 1990 that the terminal was "but a shadow of its former self" because it had undergone so many alterations over the years.

-The Engineering News Record said in 2003 that the building remained architecturally influential even as it had become functionally outdated.
+The Engineering News Record said in 2003 that the building remained architecturally influential even as it became functionally outdated.
 In a 2005 book about Saarinen's work, Jayne Merkel said "the building did for TWA what the [Gateway] Arch [...] would eventually do for Saint Louis".
 According to Merkel, it was not until the Port Authority proposed demolishing the terminal for T5 that "the full impact of the building was revealed".
 After the nearby Sundrome was demolished in 2011, David W. Dunlap of The New York Times wrote that the TWA Flight Center's "captivating and evocative design" explained why it had been preserved over the years.
 Joseph Giovannini of The Wall Street Journal wrote two years later that "the flowing lines and rising forms of the terminal are buoyant, all lift and no weight", contrasting it with Ludwig Mies van der Rohe's Seagram Building, while Chris Beanland of The Independent called the building a "swoop-roof marvel" that retained its 1962 look.
+Ringli wrote in 2015 that the building's appearance and TWA's marketing efforts made the terminal similar to "successful consumer goods with attractive packaging", even though the building quickly became obsolete.
+Two years later, Henry Grabar described the TWA Flight Center as being "the world's most famous airport terminal" and Saarinen's most widely-appreciated building.

 After the TWA Hotel conversion was complete, Australian Design Review wrote that the original Flight Center's design had retained its quality throughout the years, and an observer for The American Scholar wrote that "Saarinen's terminal maintains its sublime power".
+Karrie Jacobs wrote for Architect magazine that the design "doesn't speak of technological advancement but of craft", describing the terminal as "quaint" and likening it to the curved forms of Saarinen's Ingalls Rink and Dulles Main Terminal.
 In a 2021 report, the scholar Song Jiewon wrote that the original structure had become "the physical manifestation of a vision of America's future".
 The architectural historian Michael J. Lewis described the building as "perhaps the world's finest example of an inhabitable sculpture", saying it still looked modern.

-When the newer T5 was announced in 2005, JFK Airport's vice president of redevelopment described the planned structure as "a very practical, very efficient building".
-T5 was also described as "hyper-efficient" and a "monument to human throughput", and a reviewer for Condé Nast Traveler said in 2020 that T5 "might be the [...] best" terminal at JFK Airport.